The Big East Fork AGRIHOOd - A Forest Community of watershed stewards, FARMERs, And Artists

 5) New long-term lease holders of property currently in the Big East Fork conservation easement (BEFAA membership required),

-6) The community farmers living in community-subsidized housing and supported by members of the BEFAA and the greater community,
+6) Farmers leasing land or living in subsidized housing and supported by members of the BEFAA and the greater community, Farmers are committed to regenerative farming practices overseen by the Center for Sustainable Stewardship.

-7) Workers, artists, and makers living in co-housing arrangements living in short term rentals through third party arrangements (AirBnB, VRBO)
+7) Artists, and makers living in co-housing arrangements living in short term rentals through third party arrangements (AirBnB, VRBO)

-All communities take care to provide for the purpose for which they are created.
-We envision sharing common meeting and recreational space centered around the existing private farms, Lake Gratitude, Halleluljah Hollow, and the Lakeside Lodge.
-We look forward to future structures to be added by Community agreement.
-Interested parties should contact us below.
+Our community envisions sharing common meeting and recreational space centered around the existing private farms, Lake Gratitude, Hallelujah Hollow, and the Lakeside Lodge.
+We look forward to adding future structures to be added by Community agreement.

 Extent of area in Williamson County protected by the proposed Big East Fork Agrihood.